tmorg46/stata_sendtoslack/README.md

 # stata_sendtoslack

-code written by others that I use and others might find useful
+send yourself a direct message on Slack when a Stata do file starts, fails, and/or finishes code written by others as credited in each file

-from the original readme.do file, written by Jared:
+from the original readme.do file, written by Jared and modified for this repository:

 /*
 Jared Wright